 Jesus provides the means for us to be saved from our sins and be restored into relationship with God.
 He did this by offering himself as a sacrifice for the sins of all humans.
 All who place their faith in Jesus as Lord (master) and Savior are saved.

-The true Church (or worldwide Church) is made up of everyone who follows Jesus by faith.
-The Church is comprised of local churches that live out their faith in community and unity.
+The true Church (global Church, or "big-C Church") is made up of everyone who follows Jesus by faith.
+The Church is comprised of local churches ("little-c church") that live out their faith in community and unity.
 Jesus Christ is the head of the Church worldwide and the local church.
 Local churches are instructed to appoint elders for spiritual leadership, to observe water baptism as a means of personal proclamation of faith in Jesus, and to observe communion (or the Lord's Supper) as a means of remembering together the death/sacrifice of Jesus Christ for our sins.

 While the seeds of Christ's Kingdom are continually being planted by Jesus and his followers, we believe that Jesus will personally return to fully inaugurate his Kingdom, the New Heaven and New Earth.
 No one knows when this will happen, but Scripture tells us to be prepared for it to happen at any time.
 Jesus will judge the living and the dead.
 Those who are found faithful to Jesus will be resurrected anew and receive a reward of eternal life in God's peace, joy, and presence.
 Those who are unbelievers will spend eternity in punishment and separation from God.

 At LHC we work hard at unity both within our church and with the other churches of our community.
 We feel a strong sense of partnership with other Dixon churches to share Jesus together in love and cooperation.
 While denominationalism is not something we're big on, Living Hope Church is a member church of the Evangelical Free Church of America.
 The EFCA is an Christian denomination that consists of approximately 1,500 congregations.
 You can read the EFCA statement of faith by following the link below.